-Before compilation, check the FORTRAN90 compiler name and its appropriate options available on your computer and modify makefile in three directories /hilapw/sources, /hilapw/lib and /hilapw/ps if necessary.
-In addition to the FORTRAN90 compiler, the libraries of linear algebra routines BLAS and LAPACK are required for installation of HiLAPW.

-After the proper specifications in makefile, one can compile by typing make to install.
+Before compilation, check the FORTRAN90 compiler name and its appropriate options available on your computer and modify Makefile in hilapw/current, if necessary.
+(If you wish to compile the parallel version of the package, compiler and option information in pMakefile are also properly set.)
+In addition to the FORTRAN90 compiler, the libraries of linear algebra routines BLAS and LAPACK are required for installation of Hilapw.
+After the proper specifications in Makefile (and also pMakefile), one can compile by typing make to install.

 '''

-cd hilapw/sources
+cd hilapw/current

-make clean

 make all

-make install

 '''